specialprocedures/chpy/README.md

 # chpy
-A wrapper for the UK Companies House API, with tools for network analysis.
-In very early development, but far enough along for an upload.
+A wrapper for the UK Companies House API, with tools for network analysis built on networkx.